Three teams set to battle in America’s Challenge

 This season, the America’s Challenge takes place prior to the Pioneer Hi-Bred World Men’s Curling Championship 2019 to decide the second America’s zone qualifier.
 The first qualification place from the America’s zone went to Canada, who finished higher than United States at the previous world championship, but who also secured direct qualification as the hosts.

 The Pioneer Hi-Bred World Men’s Curling Championship 2019 will be played in the Enmax Centre in Lethbridge, Alberta, Canada from 30 March to 7 April.

-For women and men, the team in first place after the double round-robin event will qualify their Member Association for the world championships.
-Then, the second-place finisher will be invited to the World Qualification Event in Lohja, Finland from 13 to 18 January 2020.
+For the first time, more than one team is challenging United States for the second spot in the World Men’s Curling Championship.
+The team in first place after the double round-robin event will qualify for the world championship while the second place finisher will go to the World Qualification Event 2019 – in Naseby, New Zealand from 18-23 January.

 This year both Brazil and Guyana will challenge United States.
 The first round-robin match up will be on Friday 16 November at 17:00 (GMT-6) when United States skipped by Greg Persinger will face Brazil’s Marcelo Mello.